WAF Bypass

 zwsp insertion alert(1) Lexer-based detection

-You don't configure these directly — they're selected automatically per WAF.
-If you want to inspect what's happening, run with --debug.
+You don't configure these directly; they're selected automatically per WAF.
+To inspect what's happening, run with --debug.

 Combining with encoders